North Charleston Worker’s Comp Attorney

 If you travel more than ten miles round trip to see the doctor the insurance company has assigned to your case you may be entitled to travel expenses at the same rate a state employee earns when he/she travels.
 If you do not agree with the insurance company doctor you may ask for a second opinion using the proper documentation.

-The following is some additional information about workers’ compensation benefits in South Carolina and why it is always a wise idea to consult with an attorney following a workplace injury
+The following is some additional information about workers’ compensation benefits in South Carolina and why it is always a wise idea to consult with our North Charleston workers’ comp lawyer following a workplace injury.

 Common Workplace Injuries